TimMacy/ReadAloudSpeedster/README.md

 2. **Install** [ReadAloudSpeedster.js](https://raw.githubusercontent.com/TimMacy/ReadAloudSpeedster/refs/heads/main/ReadAloudSpeedster.js)

 ## Changelog
+- **3.8**: bug fixes and improvements. new toggleable option: Compact Search and Library Buttons
 - **3.7**: bug fixes and improvements. new toggleable options have been added to the settings menu: a darker background for the header and chat window, persistent icon visibility, reduced icon animation, hide the Plus/Pro avatar, hide the "View Plans," "Get Pro," and "Dictate" buttons, disable the voice mode button, hide the "ChatGPT can make mistakes" text, compact sidebar with separators, justified text, and removed focus outlines.
 - **3.1.1**: Updated stylesheet injection logic.
 - **3.1**: Adjustments for the latest changes.